Ubuntu Server Tutorials

 Let's create a configuration file for the clients in a safe folder (for example /root/customername/customername.conf).

-Inside this file it's important to setup the parameter "remote" with correct hostname/ip address for our OpenVPN server and also to setup the correct path for keys and certificates, in this example the files are in a folder called "customername":
+address for our OpenVPN server and also to setup the correct path for keys and certificates, in this example the files are in a folder called "customername":

 # Specify that this is a client